isle2983/bip38-pi-airgap/README.md

 2. Avoid USB hubs and direct-connect your USB keyboard to the Pi.
 A hub could potentially hide keyloggers or other malicious devices.

 3. Obtain an inexpensive USB keyboard that can be taken apart and inspected to help ensure there is no malicious tampering.
-Depending on your security profile, there are available designs for USB keyboards build out of simple parts.
+Depending on your security profile, there are available designs for USB keyboards build out of simple parts and running open source software.

 4. There are known attacks for logging hidden data on SD cards.
 Depending on your security profile, consider destroying the SD card after the system has been in contact with private keys.